yaroslav-codefresh/load-testing/reports/comparation.md

 with no additional delay (about 280 ms)
 5) When load grows (about 200 - 500 req/sec) the more tunnels handle requests -> the higher response time
 (though the cpu and memory does not seem to grow)
+6) On such small amount of clients (3000) it does not actually matter to frps whether it's 1500 tunnels or 3000 what we can see from test with multiple frps instances.
+This means that for huge amount of connections in prod we can start from relatively small amount of servers (5-10) and understand the situation in production usage once tunnels amount will grow more than 3000
+7) When using multiple servers mode there is a small latency because of additional layer of proxy doing requests to redis

 ## Ingress vs Ingress-less